 Over the course of just four days, between the 19th and 22nd of February, the Oregon Marine Mammal Stranding Network was alerted to strandings of four striped dolphins (Stenella coeruleoalba) and one Dall's porpoise (Phocoenoides dalli), on beaches between Gearhart and North Bend.
 It is highly unusual for so many cetaceans to strand within such a short time frame.
 Necropsies were conducted on four of these and final results are still pending.

-To the deep dismay of stranding response organizations around the U.S., NOAA's FY2013 budget request did not include funding for the John H. Prescott Grant Program.
+To the deep dismay of stranding response organizations around the U.S., the administration buget requests over the last two years have not included funding for the John H. Prescott Grant Program.
 Because the Prescott Grant is the primary source of financial support for stranding network activities nationwide, it’s hard to imagine how stranding responses will be conducted without this critical support.

-We have recently learned that we have secured another year of federal Prescott grant funding for FY2013!
+Fortunately, the Marine Mammal Instutitue has secured Prescott grant funding to carry us through the current fiscal year.
 With the budget allocation for this category reduced by 75%, our proposal was one of only 12 stranding network programs funded nationwide (compared with 42 the previous fiscal year).

 Unfortunately, the Administration’s budget proposal for FY2014 has again eliminated a request for Prescott funding.
 It is the responsibility of Congress to make final funding decisions regarding appropriation bills and that process is still underway.
 Jim Rice and Bruce Mate of the Marine Mammal Institute drafted a letter and gathered 57 co-signatures in support of the reinstitution of Prescott funding, which has been sent to key legislators.
 You can read the letter here.